thomruns/mongodb-playlist/README.md

 ## Lesson 6
 Modify code to ensure connection is made to database before running testing scripts.
 Replaced mongoose.Promise with global.Promise

+## Lesson 7
+ACCOMPANIES TUTORIAL #9 Cleaning up the database before each test is run